-Canine Health and Nutrition and Canine Science Level 3
+Canine Health and Nutrition and Canine Science QLS Level 3

-Understand the anatomy and physiology of the canine digestive system
+- Study the anatomy and physiology of the canine digestive system.

-Know the common canine behaviours and how dogs learn
+- Identify common canine behaviours and how dogs learn.

-Investigate the anatomy and physiology of the canine special senses
+- Investigate the anatomy and physiology of canine special senses.

 All course materials will be delivered to you by post or via email, so it couldn’t be easier.
 Our experienced and friendly tutors will help you every step of the way.